watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 * Network Metrics Manager: collects metrics for SR Policy calculation and evaluation.
    * Metrics are collected from multiple data sources, including IPFIX, TCP statistics, and SRv6 path tracing {{!I-D.draft-filsfils-spring-path-tracing}}.
    * Metrics can be used for PCE calculation parameters.

+## Service Function Manager
+Service Function Manager is responsible for enabling and disabling service segments of SRv6 service function nodes.
+To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and TODO: draft-watal-idr-bgp-ls-sr-service-segments-enabler, and defines the following parameters:

+* Behavior: End.AN
+* SID: the SID of End.AN (in IPv6 Address format).
+Service segments that support slicing are specified here as Flex-Algo SIDs.
+* Function Name: type of network function
+* Action: enable
+* TLV:
+    * Specification of the Anycast Group: when deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast group SID.
+    * Allows for the specification of unique parameters and context associated with a particular network function.

 --- back